PLM Design

 Helps determine correct pattern size

-How to Measure Apex to Apex
+How Do You Measure Apex to Apex?

 Apex to apex measurement is the horizontal distance between the two bust apex points.
 This measures how far apart the breasts are and affects how darts and cups are placed.